 - Seats: 100, plus about 25 outside

-- Wine: an excellent, predominently-French, list kicks off in the mid £20's, and offers some prestigious bottles
+- Wine: an excellent, predominently-French, list kicks off at around the £30 mark, and offers some prestigious bottles

 - Children's portions: Sunday Lunch Menu

 - Nearest station: Liverpool Street Rail & Underground